What Is The Main Requirement Of Any WeightLoss Process?

 There may be thousands of different diets out there, which greatly vary depending on their requirements, rules, restrictions, concepts, and length, but there is one thing that all of them have in common.
 Any successful weight loss process is based on the principle of caloric deficit (16).
 To perform this, you need to burn more calories than you consume (15).
 It may sound easy, but without making any adjustments in your nutritional plan or habits, it may be extremely difficult up to the point of impossible; this will also depend on your lifestyle and current diet.
 When you stick to a healthy diet and perform some additional physical activity, the result will most definitely get you closer to your target weight.
 But to know how many calories to consume, you need to find out how many you burn during a day, and that’s what this Calories Burned Calculator is for.

 To fully understand how to count your calories, first, you need to know what factors add to the daily number of burned calories.
+Also, you need to understand what calories are in the first place.

 Ideal body weight73 kg